Portland, Oregon · est. 2026

 Portland's first dedicated padel club, in a 13,800 sq ft warehouse in Cathedral Park.
 Two courts playing today, four at full open this summer.

-More clubs are on the way to Portland.
-We'll list them here as they open.
+New to padel?
+Private lessons and clinics at Foundry get you rally-ready fast.
+More Portland clubs are on the way — we'll list them as they open.

 03 · First time?